maglietti/QB-OrderTrackingGuide/createOrders.md

 # Storing data in a database

-Quick Base allows you to store all of this information in one place arranged in tables.
-This way any piece of information in one table can be used to represent information in another table.
+Quick Base allows you to store all of the information in one app arranged in tables.
+This way, a piece of information in one table is easily used to represent information in another table.
 We call this related data.
-When Drew started, all of the information was stored in one spreadsheet.
-Over time the spreadsheet became too large and Drew started to break it down into smaller spreadsheets.
-Drew aligned the spreadsheets with the tasks in the order process and stored just the data required for that task in a table.
+When Drew started, all of the order information was stored in one spreadsheet.
+Over time, the spreadsheet became too large and Drew started to break it into smaller, more focused spreadsheets.
+Drew aligned the spreadsheets with the tasks in the order process then stored just the data required for that task in a table.
 If information is needed from an earlier step in the process, Drew finds it and copy's it to the other spreadsheet.

-Here is how Drew broke the master spreadsheet into smaller pieces and which table we need to create.
+Here is how Drew broke the master spreadsheet into smaller pieces.

 | Task | Action | Spreadsheet | Table |
 |:-----|:-------|:------------|:------|